After-Hours Business Call Statistics: What Happens When You Are Closed

 Calculate the revenue at stake

-Multiply your after-hours call volume by your industry's conversion rate and average transaction value.
-A dental practice receiving 20 after-hours calls per day with a 30% booking rate and $300 average booking value is losing $1,800 per day - over $450,000 per year.
+Multiply your after-hours call volume by your booking conversion rate and your average transaction value.
+For example, a dental practice receiving 20 after-hours calls per day, with a 30% booking rate and a $300 average booking, would be leaving roughly $1,800 per day on the table - the point is to run this with your own numbers rather than a generic benchmark.

 Evaluate your current after-hours solution

-If your current solution is voicemail, the data shows it captures less than 11% of callers.
+If your current solution is voicemail, expect it to capture only a small fraction of callers.
 If you use an answering service, verify they can actually book appointments and answer questions, not just take messages.
-Message-only services are marginally better than voicemail.
+Message-only services are only marginally better than voicemail.

 Implement a 24/7 solution